Chipdelmal/Chipdelmal.github.io/_artsci/2025-12-09-PolarMovie.md

 ax.set_axis_off()
 ```

-Some examples of this idea in action would be:
+Some examples of this idea in action would are:

 <div class="swiper my-3 swiper-demo swiper-demo--0">
   <div class="swiper__wrapper">